 The gasket used by Pacific Energy (7/8"(22mm) medium density fiberglass rope) requires only light pressure to seal.
 This will prolong seal life.
 It is important that the door seal be maintained in good condition.
-Periodically inspect seals and replace if necessary. part# 80000158 Gasket Kit kit, obtainable from your nearest Pacific Energy dealer.
+Periodically inspect seals and replace if necessary.
+Follow the instructions included in the kit (prt# 80000156).
+The kit can be obtained from your nearest Pacific Energy dealer.